Want to learn all about the pros and cons of selling on Etsy from someone who knows the venue?

 This book to the left became part of my repertoire back in 2013 as I was struggling with my first Etsy shop (not the one I have currently) As the tagline premise begins, “With over 400,000 sellers on Etsy, how can you make your listings stand out?”
-Mind you this book was published back in 2011, and the amount of new sellers has shot up exponentially since then.
+Mind you this book was published back in 2011, and the amount of new sellers I’m sure has increased since then.

-He talks about SEO, tags, and using good titles.
-This I know trips up some people, if you’re ever going to get found you have to know about how to use the right keywords by thinking like a buyer, using phrases like “gold bead stranded necklace” makes more sense than the name of the beads you used to make it.
+Use SEO, tags, and using good titles.
+If you’re going to get found you have to know about how to use the right keywords by thinking like a buyer.
+Using phrases like “gold bead stranded necklace” makes more sense than the name of the beads you used to make it.

 👎You May Have to Cross-Promote on Other Platforms